angular/angular/aio/content/tutorial/toh-pt0.md

 ## Create a new workspace and an initial application

 You develop applications in the context of an Angular [workspace](guide/glossary#workspace).
-A workspace contains the files for one or more [projects](guide/glossary#project).
+A _workspace_ contains the files for one or more [projects](guide/glossary#project).
-A project is the set of files that comprise an application or a library.
+A _project_ is the set of files that make up an application or a library.
-For this tutorial, you will create a new workspace.

-To create a new workspace and an initial application project:
+To create a new workspace and an initial project:

-1. Ensure that you are not already in an Angular workspace folder.
+1. Ensure that you aren't already in an Angular workspace directory.
-    For example, if you have previously created the Getting Started workspace, change to the parent of that folder.
+    For example, if you're in the Getting Started workspace from an earlier exercise, navigate to its parent.

-1. Run the CLI command `ng new` and provide the name `angular-tour-of-heroes`, as shown here:
+2. Run `ng new` followed by the application name as shown here:

     <code-example format="shell" language="shell">